OctopusDeploy/blog/blog/2019-07/thoughts-from-my-recent-ux-journey/index.md

 _(now loudly sobbing) "I FEEL GOOD, I FEEL GREAT, I FEEL WONDERFUL!"_

 Hi.
-My name's Mark, but I'm a Bob (Or am I the therapist?
+My name's Mark, and I'm a <a href="https://www.youtube.com/watch?v=1bYO-mm_MvM" target="_blank">Bob</a> (Or am I the therapist?
 Sometimes I'm not sure).
 You've heard from me before.
 I'm one of the UX folks here at Octopus currently leading our onboarding efforts.
 We want new customers to be successful, so we want to get out of their way as much as possible and present them with something simple, free of distractions.
 Today I wanted to share some of the things we've been working on this last quarter and why we think they'll make your life easier.

 Approaching UX from a customer's point of view is something we greatly value, and as your app grows in features, it's important to take a step back every now and then and think about new users who will be experiencing your interface for the first time.